 I can’t say it was any easier for Swords & Stationery, at least in the beginning.
 I’d set aside TWO whole weeks to set up the e-learning platform, and even that was cutting it too close.
 Despite my best efforts, we still had random disconnects, lag spikes and disappearing mouse cursors.

 That being said, I’m very proud of what I’ve done for the e-learning platform, and it’s worked so well for me that I’d like to share it with all my fellow educators and parents out there.
-Whether you’re an MOE teacher, private tutor, speech/educational therapist, or even just a parent looking to support your child during the circuit breaker period, I hope you find this information useful!
+Whether you’re an MOE teacher, private tutor, speech/educational therapist, or even just a parent looking to support your child during home-based learning, I hope you find this information useful!

-In contrast, Discord is a platform that I can use to not just live stream/video call, but to play interactive fiction, run text-based RPGs, etc. Besides the occasional “Teacher Shaun, I can’t see your screen” or “hello my mic isn’t working can you hear me?” complaint, 90% of my classes were successfully conducted on Discord.
+I use Discord as an alternative to Zoom, usually with the secondary school kids.
+It allows me to play interactive fiction, run text-based RPGs, etc, with students.
+Besides the occasional “Teacher Shaun, I can’t see your screen” or “hello my mic isn’t working can you hear me?” complaint, 90% of my classes were successfully conducted on Discord.
 Streaming was so smooth that I could screen videos (without stuttering or noticeable loss in quality) and have students watch them during their break time.

-However, bear in mind that it can sometimes decide to troll you.
+However, bear in mind that it Discord can be less stable and intuitive than Zoom, especially if the student or parent isn’t tech savvy.
 There were intermittent connection and voice/video issues until everyone learned to use the magical “Reset Voice Settings” button.
-Even then, with one class we had to switch to Google Meet because Discord just wouldn’t cooperate.
+Even then, with one class we had to switch to Zoom because Discord just wouldn’t cooperate.

 Microsoft Office 365 (For teaching)